 The cinema hosts monthly ‘Culture at the Cinema’ events, screening performances of London’s National Theatre and Bolshoi Ballet as well as ‘Kids Club’ features held every Saturday (lower volume and brighter lights) and monthly Classics at the Cinema events, showing classic movies on the big screen.
 Visit https://www.camanabay.com/things-to-do-grand-cayman/movies/ for the upcoming schedule of events and to purchase tickets online.
 Note: the weekends are often busier than during the week as most movies come out on Fridays.

 CayFilm, Cayman's International Film Festival, is an annual multi-day event which includes film screenings from all over the world, question and answer sessions with film makers and other industry experts, panel discussions, workshops and celebrity gala parties.
 The goal is to open up the Cayman Islands to the film industry around the world, whilst giving exposure to Cayman’s young and aspiring filmmakers.
 Visit www.cayfilm.com to find out more about CayFilm 2020.

 There are several options when it comes to private music lessons in the Cayman Islands, as well as lots of opportunities throughout the year to display your talents.

 For a variety of instrumental lessons, contact Cayman Music School in Camana Bay.
-The Music School provides group and private lessons in guitar, piano, flute, drums, violin, saxophone, ukulele, bass and tuition in singing, music theory, drama and recording.
+The Music School provides group and private lessons in a variety of string and woodwind instruments including guitar, piano, flute, drums, violin, saxophone, ukulele, bass, and tuition in singing, music theory, drama and recording.
 They also boast a music shop and a recording studio.
 Visit www.caymanmusicschool.com.